5 Steps to Achieving PCI Compliance

-Achieving PCI compliance can be a difficult yet extremely important task for all businesses involved in data storage and protection.
+It can be a difficult yet extremely important task for all businesses involved in data storage and protection to meet PCI compliance requirements.
 As cyber attacks and security breaches become more commonplace in today’s society, PCI compliance is vital as its purpose is to prevent such catastrophes.
-In order to successfully achieve PCI compliance, here are 5 recommended steps to take.
+In order to successfully meet PCI compliance requirements, here are 5 recommended steps to take.

 Conduct a Formal Risk and Vulnerability Assessment

 Many companies have implemented a formal assessment to find any possible vulnerabilities or exploits that could possibly lead to a security breach.

 Through segmenting and isolating networks that store, process, or transmit data, you can reduce the scope of PCI compliance and the risk of breach.

 By assessing and analyzing data to see which is absolutely necessary, and which can be outsourced, your business can eliminate many potential issues in PCI compliance.

 Assign a Specific Team / Team Member to Focus on PCI Compliance

 In assigning ownership to one member or team, those involved will feel much more responsible and thus will be more likely to be successful in maintaining security and achieving compliance.

 Educate and Train All Employees